-My client, like many other people, has been misinformed by the big movement in the raw food community to believe that raw cacao is one of the healthiest foods in the world you can eat and you should eat as much of it as you can.
-These statements are simply not true and in my opinion are motivated by addiction and money.
+Many people have been misinformed and confused by the big movement in the raw cacao and dark chocolate food industries to believe that these substances are some of the healthiest foods in the world you can eat and you should eat as much of them as you like.
+These statements are simply not true, and in my opinion, are motivated by addiction and money.

 Supporters of the raw cacao craze tell us that it is healthy for us because it is very high in antioxidants and magnesium.
-Well that may be true, but you must look at the overall nutritional value of a food to determine its level of healthiness, not just one component.
+Well, that may be true, but you must look at the overall nutritional value of a food to determine its level of healthiness, not just one component.
 The negative aspects that are inherent in chocolate in any form far outweigh the positives.

-In addition to that, raw cacao stimulates high levels of serotonin, endorphins and dopamine, three crucial neurotransmitters involved in regulating mood, pain, sleep and appetite, and the cycle of addiction, and has high levels of other chemicals like phenylethylamine and anandamide.
+In addition to that, raw cacao stimulates high levels of serotonin, endorphins, and dopamine, three crucial neurotransmitters involved in regulating mood, pain, sleep, and appetite, and the cycle of addiction, and has high levels of other chemicals like phenylethylamine and anandamide.

 This is why chocolate makes you feel so good and is so addictive.
 You are essentially high when you eat chocolate.
-The presence of these chemicals actually indicate that raw cacao is a mind-altering, addictive drug.
+The presence of these chemicals actually indicates that raw cacao is a mind-altering, addictive drug.
 Raw cacao overstimulates or mimics neurotransmitters in the brain, just like hard drugs like cocaine and morphine.
 Overstimulation or mimicking of neurotransmitters causes the brain to cut back on production as it is tricked into thinking it has too many and this leads to depletion of neurotransmitters and tolerance.

 Depletion of neurotransmitters leads to addiction, as well as a variety of other health issues like neurotransmitter imbalances, insomnia, depression, anxiety, obesity, hyperactivity, chronic pain, fatigue, nervousness, adrenal fatigue, and violence.
 Chocolate in any form stimulates feelings of euphoria, which keep us coming back for more.
 If high dosages of raw cacao are consumed, hallucinations can occur.

-When you eat chocolate or raw cacao, it’s as if you have toked a little off a joint, drank a bit of wine, snorted some cocaine and shot up some heroin all at the same time, because it stimulates endorphins, dopamine, serotonin, and anandamide in the same manner as these drugs.
-It is somewhat less potent than the harder drugs; but still the exact same process in the brain.
+When you eat chocolate or raw cacao, it’s as if you have toked a little off a joint, drank a bit of wine, snorted some cocaine and meth, and shot up some heroin all at the same time, because it stimulates endorphins, dopamine, serotonin, and anandamide in the same manner as these drugs.
+It is somewhat less potent than the harder drugs, but still the exact same process in the brain.
 It is no wonder the world is in love with chocolate.

 Many of these chemicals are also overstimulating to the autonomic nervous system and thrust the body into a state of fight or flight.
-If eaten on a continuous basis, it can lead to chronic dysfunction of the autonomic nervous system, which results in a wide array of psychological and physiological symptoms like high blood pressure, anxiety disorders, heart pounding, inability to sleep, depression, headaches, migraines, tachycardia, overactive bladder and much more.
+If eaten on a continuous basis, it can lead to chronic dysfunction of the autonomic nervous system, which results in a wide array of psychological and physiological symptoms like high blood pressure, anxiety disorders, heart-pounding, inability to sleep, depression, headaches, migraines, tachycardia, overactive bladder and much more.

 All this impact on neurotransmitters and the autonomic nervous system has a detrimental impact on the adrenal glands because they cause overstimulation to this organ as well.
-When the adrenal glands are over stimulated, they are called upon to continually release cortisol and other stress hormones, this is what results in the feelings of alertness and energy when raw cacao is consumed.
+When the adrenal glands are overstimulated, they are called upon to continually release cortisol and other stress hormones, this is what results in the feelings of alertness and energy when raw cacao is consumed.
 Over time as the adrenal glands are called upon continuously to release these hormones, they burn out.
 They no longer produce cortisol as they should, which leads to adrenal fatigue and eventually exhaustion.
-Adrenal fatigue or exhaustion leads to many chronic health conditions and symptoms like excessive fatigue, inability to handle stress, anxiety, depression and many more.
+Adrenal fatigue or exhaustion leads to many chronic health conditions and symptoms like excessive fatigue, inability to handle stress, anxiety, depression, and many more.

 People become dependent on raw cacao or chocolate because now their neurotransmitters and adrenal glands don’t function properly on their own, they now need the raw cacao to perform their duties.
-They experience fatigue, lack of concentration, depression, anxiety etc, when it isn’t eaten, so they eat it all the time.
+They experience fatigue, lack of concentration, depression, anxiety, etc. when it isn’t eaten, so they eat it all the time.

-Furthermore, anytime the stress response system is activated, as it is from the caffeine in chocolate, epinephrine triggers the liver to release sugar that it has stored into the blood stream, thus increasing blood sugar levels, which then leads to an insulin response and then the inevitable of storage of excess sugar as fat.
-This means that chocolate can contribute to insulin resistance, hyperinsulinism, type 2 diabetes, obesity, heart disease etc.
+Furthermore, anytime the stress response system is activated, as it is from the caffeine in chocolate, epinephrine triggers the liver to release sugar that it has stored into the bloodstream, thus increasing blood sugar levels, which then leads to an insulin response and then the inevitable of storage of excess sugar as fat.
+This means that chocolate can contribute to insulin resistance, hyperinsulinism, type 2 diabetes, obesity, heart disease, etc.

-Other symptoms or conditions that can develop from the over consumption of raw cacao may include abnormal growth of glands, panic attacks, irritability, headaches, outbursts of unexplainable anger, mood swings, impaired colon functioning, birth abnormalities, irritated kidneys, trembling, damage to the liver, violence, paranoia, PMS, OCD and dizziness.
+Other symptoms or conditions that can develop from the overconsumption of raw cacao may include abnormal growth of glands, panic attacks, irritability, headaches, outbursts of unexplainable anger, mood swings, impaired colon functioning, birth abnormalities, irritated kidneys, trembling, damage to the liver, violence, paranoia, PMS, OCD, and dizziness.

-We could sum this up simply by saying that raw cacao over stimulates the heart, mind, nervous system and body.
-Over stimulation is never a good thing.
-It leads to burn out, malfunction and degradation.
+We could sum this up simply by saying that raw cacao overstimulates the heart, mind, nervous system, and body.
+Overstimulation is never a good thing.
+It leads to burnout, malfunction, and degradation.
 To say that it is a healthy Superfood is simply ludicrous.

 Some other very important and rather repulsive facts about chocolate you also want to be aware of are revealed to us in “Poison with a Capital C.” “Every time you eat a chocolate bar, it may contain a rodent hair and 16 insect parts and still carry the blessing of the FDA.”
 And, “For chocolate powder or cakes there must not be more than 75 insect fragments in three tablespoons of powder.”
 And, “Four percent of cacao beans may be infested by insects.
 Animal excreta (such as visible rat droppings) must not exceed 10 milligrams per pound.”

 So that may be something you want to think about every time you have a craving for a chocolate bar.
-On the other hand, I’m sure that this is true of many mass produced foods like nuts, seeds and grains and we aren’t aware of it.
-The mass processing of food would make it inevitable that insects, rodents and their fecal material would make it into our food supply.
+On the other hand, I’m sure that this is true of many mass-produced foods like nuts, seeds, and grains and we aren’t aware of it.
+The mass processing of food would make it inevitable that insects, rodents, and their fecal material would make it into our food supply.
 Disgusting to think about, but probably a reality.

-Here’s a few other web pages you may want to visit for more information on raw cacao toxicity:
+Here are a few other web pages you may want to visit for more information on raw cacao toxicity:

-Proponents of raw cacao like to leave me comments and adamantly proclaim they have no problems eating it and provide me with a list of “so called” benefits, but that is beside the point.
+Proponents of raw cacao like to leave me comments and adamantly proclaim they have no problems eating it and provide me with a list of “so-called” benefits, but that is beside the point.
 As we have already discussed earlier, we must look at the entire nutritional picture to determine whether something is truly healthy.
 The existence of some benefits in a food does not override the existence of clear and present dangers.
 This page does not exist to discuss the benefits, it exists to educate people about the risks and dangers and to validate the experiences of those who are having these negative effects.

 Of course, there will be some people who see no negative impacts from the consumption of any form of chocolate.
 Some people can smoke cigarettes like a freight train and drink alcohol like a fish for their entire lifetime and see no negative results either, but that doesn’t mean it’s something we should all do.
 If you happen to be blessed with a magnificent set of genes and an autonomic nervous system made of steel, then you might be one of the lucky ones, but not many of us are.
 By making simple changes in our diet, we can alter the way our genes will express themselves and thus make improvements in our health.

-Anyone who lives with the challenges of any of the following conditions should severely restrict their consumption of chocolate or raw cacao or avoid it all together, because they are some of the most vulnerable to these negative effects: sugar or carb addiction, alcoholism, drug addiction, caffeine addiction, nicotine addiction, PMS, irritable bowel, leaky gut, food sensitivities, Candida overgrowth, neurotransmitter imbalances or deficiencies, adrenal fatigue, chronic fatigue, fibromyalgia, chemical sensitivities, hyperactivity, attention deficit, diabetes, type 2 diabetes, depression, compulsive overeaters, anxiety disorders, mood swings, heart disease, high blood pressure, insulin resistance, migraine headaches, hormone imbalances, tourette’s, autism, anger management issues, outbursts of rage, violence or any other mental health issue or autonomic nervous system disorder.
+Anyone who lives with the challenges of any of the following conditions should severely restrict their consumption of chocolate or raw cacao or avoid it altogether, because they are some of the most vulnerable to these negative effects: sugar or carb addiction, alcoholism, drug addiction, caffeine addiction, nicotine addiction, PMS, irritable bowel, leaky gut, food sensitivities, Candida overgrowth, neurotransmitter imbalances or deficiencies, adrenal fatigue, chronic fatigue, fibromyalgia, chemical sensitivities, hyperactivity, attention deficit, diabetes, type 2 diabetes, depression, compulsive overeaters, anxiety disorders, mood swings, heart disease, high blood pressure, insulin resistance, migraine headaches, hormone imbalances, Tourette’s, autism, anger management issues, outbursts of rage, violence or any other mental health issue or autonomic nervous system disorder.

 However, sometimes it can take a while for symptoms to develop.
 The human body can take a lot of abuse before things go awry.
 So, if you happen to be someone who eats chocolate with no problem today, it doesn’t mean it will always be that way.
 Things change as we get older, as we face different stressors and environments and go through other life events.
 Most people would do well to restrict their consumption regardless of their health status, as the autonomic nervous system can become sensitized and neurotransmitters disrupted over time.